skingdev/fresco-bakery/tutorial.md

 `Backbone.history.navigate` allows you to redirect to a route and add the new url to the browser's history so you can click Back in the browser.
 The `Application.config.defaultRoute` will read from the `app/scripts/config.js` file and return the value that is specified in `defaultRoute`.

 Now let's add the other methods we need to handle our routes that we added.
-After the `defaultRoute method, add these lines:
+After the `defaultRoute` method, add these lines (be sure to put a comma after the ending brace of the defaultRoute function):

 ```javascript
 directions: function() {